 2. Yosemite National Park

-Formed to defend the wonderful Yosemite Valley, whose granite cliffs are 2 times taller than the Empire State Building in several spots, Yosemite National Park is one of the best national parks in USA.
+Formed to defend the wonderful Yosemite Valley, whose granite cliffs are 2 times taller than the Empire State Building in several spots, Yosemite National Park is one of the best national parks in the USA.
 It offers unlimited chances for hiking, rock ascending, and plainly drenching in the beauty of nature.
 The park is probably well-known for its waterfalls, which incorporate the 2,425-foot Yosemite Falls and the scenic Bridalveil Falls, but there are many other things to notice as well.
 Be amazed at the breathtaking El Capitan from Cathedral Beach, walk through the old sequoia trees in Mariposa Grove, or go to the Ansel Adams Gallery to behold some spectacular pictures of the region.
 This will be among some top parks on the US national park list.

 3. Yellowstone National Park

-Placed over nearly 2 million acres of one of the most geothermally active areas on earth, Yellowstone National Park in USA is familiar for its wonderful geysers, mud pools, and hot springs.
+Placed over nearly 2 million acres of one of the most geothermally active areas on earth, Yellowstone National Park in the USA is familiar for its wonderful geysers, mud pools, and hot springs.
 You’ve more or less definitely noticed quintessential pictures or paintings of iconic visions like Old Faithful and Yellowstone Lake, but watching them in person is a really memorable incident, and advantageously elevated boardwalks lead past plenty of the park’s leading attractions.
 After watching the must-watch geothermal sights, tourists can also enjoy fishing, experience a guided horseback ride, or go hiking in one of the park’s more distant regions.

 4. Shenandoah National Park